Mortgage Broker or Loan Officer

 About Mortgage Brokers

-A mortgage broker (either a firm or an individual) is an independent agent for both the mortgage loan applicant and the lender.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-Which lender offers the loans that is best for you?
-A mortgage broker will help you find the best one.
-You deliver your loan application to your broker, who offers it to various lenders.
-Your mortgage broker then assists your work with the lender chosen until the loan closes.
-The broker gets a commission from the borrower if the loan closes.
+During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
+A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+You partner with a mortgage broker to analyze your financial situation and find the lender who has the right mortgage loan for you.
+Your broker will present your mortgage application to one or more lenders, and works with the chosen lender until closing.
+The borrower gives a commission to the broker upon closing.

-Loan officers work for a specific lending institution (such as a bank, credit union, etc.) who process mortgages and other lending programs on behalf of their place of employment alone.
-There may be a wide range of loans types to choose from even though all are programs of that specific lender.
+Mortgage Bankers work for a particular lending institution (such as a bank, credit union, etc.) who offer and process mortgages and other loan programs for their place of employment alone.
+They may be able to promote loans to fit a variety of situations, but all the loans are products from the same lender.